 Follow NAFOA's broadcasts for the latest in COVID-19 updates, policy news from the Hill, available financial resources as well as new educational initiatives to support our tribal governments and communities.

-It's a short week, but there's still a lot you need to be aware of.
-Check out the latest updates from NAFOA, a webinar today for entrepreneurs, and opportunities for Native changemakers in the 5 Things You Need to Know this Week.
+It's a short week, but we still have important opportunities to share.
+Check out the latest job opportunities, internships, and reminders about the Fiscal Recovery Fund for tribes in 5 Things You Need to Know this Week

 Today, the Department of the Treasury announced a 2-week extension for tribal governments to submit their requests for payments from the $20 billion tribal portion of the State and Local Fiscal Recovery Fund.
 The extension is due to numerous requests from tribal leaders experiencing technical issues.

 NAFOA cares about our community.
 In the 5 Things You Need to Know This Week, we share a quick reminder about FRF payment requests, internship opportunities, and more.
 Plus, $5 gift cards!